|TRIP DATES||AVAILABILITY||PRICE||SPACE LEFT|

 Enjoy sundowners as the South African sun sets before heading back to the lodge for dinner.

 Today is your last day in the African bush.
-It is now you can reflect on the past week’s activities of enjoying the wildlife, seeing the communities that are a part of that and the conservation work that goes on to protect it.
-After breakfast you head to a rehabilitation centre.
+It is now you can reflect on the past week’s activities of enjoying the wildlife, seeing the communities that are a part of that and the

 The Blyde River canyon supports a large diversity of life, including numerous fish and antelope species as well as Hippos and Crocodiles, primate species and a diversity of birdlife such as the African Fish Eagle, African Finfoot and much more.